pdf-raku/PDF-Content-raku/docs/PDF/Content/Text/Box.md

 Vertical alignment of mutiple-line text boxes: `top`, `center`, or `bottom`.

-See also the :baseline` option for vertical displacememnt of the first line of text.
+See also the `:baseline` option for vertical displacement of the first line of text.

 ### method lines